CTL Instructor Handbook

 Student Success Center

-The Student Success Center provides a variety of services to enhance student success, including Peer Tutoring (math and science), Writing Center, CommLab, Peer-Led Team Learning, Supplemental Instruction and Academic Success Coaching.
-All services are free.
+The Student Success Center offers free academic support to help students succeed.
+Services include Peer Tutoring (math and science), Writing Center, CommLab, Peer-Led Team Learning, Supplemental Instruction and Academic Success Coaching.

-While most services are provided in person, virtual options are available upon request.
-Instructors may refer students as appropriate by sending them to the Student Success Center site (course support schedule is updated each semester).
+Most services are offered in person, with virtual options available upon request.
+Instructors may refer students by sending them to the Student Success Center site (course support schedule is updated each semester).

 Testing Center